mathspp/mathspp/pages/02.blog/03.til/004-c3-linearisation/item.en.md

 # C3 linearisation algorithm

-Take this piece of code:
+Take the following piece of code, which defines a series of classes where hierarchical dependencies are represented in the diagram above, where arrows indicate which classes inherit from which classes.

 ```py
 class O: